 - Mechanical Failures or Defects: Faulty brakes, tire blowouts, or other mechanical issues can lead to catastrophic accidents.

-- Negligently Loaded Cargo: Improperly loaded or unsecured cargo can shift, causing loss of control.
+- Negligently Loaded Cargo: Improperly loaded, overweight, or unsecured cargo can shift, causing loss of control.

 What Types of Truck Accident Cases Do We Take On?

 Negligence can cause several types of dangerous truck accidents.
-If you were injured in any of these crashes, our Chattanooga truck accident attorneys may be able to assist you.
+Our Chattanooga truck accident attorneys may be able to assist you if you were injured in any of these crashes:

 What Are the Benefits of Hiring an Experienced Lawyer?